-On Monday 7 October experts Ron McNaughton, Head of the Scottish Food Crime and Incidents Unit (SFCIU), at Food Standards Scotland, and Chris Elliot, Professor of Food Security at Queen's University Belfast and Director of the Institute for Global Food Safety, took part in a joint question and answer interview tackling a variety of food crime issues.
+On Monday 7 October experts Ron McNaughton, Head of the Scottish Food Crime and Incidents Unit (SFCIU), at Food Standards Scotland, and Chris Elliott, Professor of Food Security at Queen's University Belfast and Director of the Institute for Global Food Safety, took part in a joint question and answer interview tackling a variety of food crime issues.

 Watch the video in full or shorter clips from the interview: